alphabet-union-jp/alphabet-union-jp.github.io/en.md

 [Back to Index](#index)

-# Relief petition on Refusal of CB about layoff During Pat/Mat Leave
+# Relief Petition on Refusal of CB About Layoff During Pat/Mat Leave
-## Illegality of the layoff itself
+## Illegality of the Layoff Itself
 In Japan, companies are not allowed to unilaterally dismiss employees, except under special circumstances.
 As a result, the most common form of resignation during reorganization is a 'recommendation of resignation' This occurs when a company thoroughly explains the situation to an employee and reaches a mutual agreement for resignation.
 However, applying coercive pressure to make an employee sign a resignation agreement against their will is known as 'forced resignation' and is considered an illegal act.
 The solicitation to resign made to the targeted individuals on March 2nd was unlawfully pressuring employees to resign, exceeding the bounds of standard resignation requests.
 Under Japanese law, employees have the right to resign voluntarily without undue pressure from the employer.
 The email sent contained messages like, "Your role has been impacted by workforce reductions" and "You will receive an additional payment if you choose to sign the Agreement within 14 days from today.
 You will continue to have access to the corporate network during this period" This is subtly suggested that rejecting their offer might lead to a loss of access to the internal system, which is seens as an indirect way of forcing employees out.